 The neck is kept aligned to minimize whiplash and decreases the chance of serious spinal damage greatly.
 The development of high abrasion-resistant polymers is resulting in significant advancements in motorcycle safety gear.

-People’s heightened awareness and safety are driving the worldwide motorbike airbag market’s rise.
+People’s heightened awareness and safety are driving the worldwide motorcycle airbag market rise.
 The government’s regulations on safety measures and educating the public about the safety equipment placed on motorcycles have also contributed to the growth of the motorcycle airbag industry.

 The growing awareness of protective equipment, as well as the development of airbag jackets, promotes the growth of the motorcycle airbag market.